 Ranking on Google takes time.
 You might be tempted to implement all these ideas at once, and this will leave you exhausted.

-Focus on one thing at a time, then build momentum as you move forward.
+An SEO expert from Fannit suggests, focus on one thing at a time, then build momentum as you move forward.
 You may choose to create stellar content, start a podcast, or boost your domain authority.

 Whichever you choose to start with, measure your rankings every quarter then improve on the results you get.
 Once you start getting consistent results, come back here and choose another idea, then go ahead and implement it.